askomics/flaskomics/docs/data.md

 The **URI** will be created as follows :

 * If the value is an **URL**, it will be integrated as it is.
-* If the value is a **CURIE**, it will be transformed into an URL before integration.
-The list of managed CURIE formats is available [here](https://github.com/askomics/flaskomics/blob/master/askomics/libaskomics/prefix.cc.json)
+* If the value is a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/), it will be transformed into an URL before integration.
+The list of managed CURIE formats is available [here](https://github.com/askomics/flaskomics/blob/master/askomics/libaskomics/prefix.cc.json).
-* Else, the value will be added to either the *askomics base data URI* or a custom base URI if specified in the integration form.
+* Else, the value will be added to either AskOmics *namespace_data* value, or a custom base URI if specified in the integration form.

 !!!
 Warning
     Unless you are trying to merge entities, make sure your URIs are unique across **both your personal and public datasets**.